CloudGlance - Document Intelligence Platform

 There were two tracks running in parallel:

-Designing the Product Foundation
+I. Designing the Product Foundation

-• Project = workspace model
+• Projects as the core workspace model

-• Tasks and Task Runs
+• Tasks and Task Runs as repeatable workflows

-• Indexing logic
+• Indexing logic that makes the AI’s awareness visible

-• Navigation hierarchy
+• Navigation hierarchy that preserves orientation

-• Output flows and Split-view system
+• Output flows and a split-view system for verification

+II.
 Building an Identity the Platform Could Stand On

 While designing early screens, it became clear that CloudGlance needed a cohesive identity, something stable, mature and enterprise-friendly.